MicrosoftDocs/edge-developer/microsoft-edge/contact.md

 <!-- ====================================================================== -->
 ## EdgeDevTools Twitter account

-Regarding developing with DevTools in Microsoft Edge, you can send a tweet to [@EdgeDevTools][PostTweetEdgeDevTools].
+Regarding developing with [DevTools](devtools-guide-chromium/index.md) in Microsoft Edge, you can send a tweet to [@EdgeDevTools][PostTweetEdgeDevTools].
 <!-- This approach causes __.
 Use this approach when __.
 Your message is visible only to __. -->

 <!-- ====================================================================== -->
 ## The WebView2 control

 Share your feedback to help build rich WebView2 experiences.
-To submit feature suggestions or bugs about the WebView2 control, or to search for known issues, use the [WebView2Feedback][GithubMicrosoftedgeWebviewfeedback] repo.
+To submit feature suggestions or bugs about [the WebView2 control](webview2/index.md), or to search for known issues, use the [WebView2Feedback][GithubMicrosoftedgeWebviewfeedback] repo.

 <!-- ====================================================================== -->
 ## Visual Studio for web development

-The Microsoft Visual Studio and Microsoft Edge teams want to learn more about how you work with JavaScript in Visual Studio.
+The Microsoft Visual Studio and Microsoft Edge teams want to learn more about how you work with JavaScript in Visual Studio and [use Visual Studio for web development](visual-studio/index.md).
 To send your feedback, select the **Send Feedback** icon in Visual Studio or tweet [@VisualStudio and @EdgeDevTools][TwitterIntentTweetViualstudioEdgdevtools].

 :::image type="complex" source="visual-studio/media/feedback-icon.png" alt-text="The Send Feedback icon in Visual Studio" lightbox="visual-studio/media/feedback-icon.png":::
    The **Send Feedback** icon in Visual Studio